MME83/lambda-tasks/task-1/README.md

 ```
 ### run app
 ```
-change 'const str' with your own string and choose uncommit the function at the end of file index.js, then make a command: node index.js
+change the value of 'const str' to yours and uncommit any function at the end of file index.js, then make a command: node index.js
 ```